kevinpeterson/SEng-5831-Lab2/README.md

 #### Results

 The highest gain that was stable was Kp = 0.5 and Kd = 0.1.
 Note that the rise time was fast, but there was alot of oscillation.
-I hypothesis that this was because of the Kd value being low.
+I hypothesize that this was because of the Kd value being low.

 ![Kp0.5Kd0.1F20P50.png](https://raw.githubusercontent.com/kevinpeterson/SEng-5831-Lab2/master/output/Kp0.5Kd0.1F20P50.png)